niZmosis/abi-toolkit/README.md

 ## Tests

-The whole repo is covered in tests output below:
+The whole repo is covered in tests output below.

 ```shell
 Test Files  7 passed (7)